Pooria-as/captcha_oracle_apex/README.md

 ## 2. Server-side CAPTCHA Generation

-Add this **Before Header Process** in your page to generate a random CAPTCHA code:
+Add this **Before Header Process** in your page to generate a random CAPTCHA code with name of generate_captcha:

 ```plsql
 declare